key-amb/App-Koyomi-Doc/content/bootstrap.md

 ### Worker

-You can launch `koyomi worker` in the way like this:
+You can launch **koyomi worker** in the way like this:

 ```
-KOYOMI_CONFIG_PATH=/path/to/config.toml koyomi
+koyomi -c /path/to/config.toml [--debug]
 ```

+You can see details of command-line options by `koyomi --help`.

 ### CLI

 `koyomi-cli` is a handy command-line interface for CRUD of jobs.
-Run `koyomi-cli help` to how to use this script.
+Run `koyomi-cli help` to see how to use this script.